World Languages and Literatures

 INTRODUCTORY LEVEL – FOREIGN LANGUAGE REQUIREMENT

-The Spanish Translation minor (18 SH) is open to all students with at least a minimum of intermediate Spanish proficiency through completion of SPA 197: Intermediate Spanish Language & Culture.
+The Spanish Translation minor (18 SH) is open to all students with at least a minimum of intermediate Spanish proficiency through completion of SPA 197: Continuing Spanish Language & Culture.

 Required courses (12 SH)